-If the cause of the problems of human-kind are the loss of heritage and empathy – sauna is the place to reconnect as it’s for purification, silence and has a ritualistic nature.
-The whisking creates a overall conscious, even fierce touch.
+If the cause of the problems of human-kind are the loss of heritage and empathy – sauna is the place to reconnect as it’s for washing, silence and has a ritualistic nature.
+The leaf bathing creates an overall conscious, even fierce touch.
 It enables the holistic power of different tree species, re-connection to the communicating systems of the forests and opens the locks of trauma we carry due to the humans’ exploitation of the Earth.

 The community of the yard where Astrid Noack’s Atelier is situated is rather diverse: there are many musicians, a car engineer and people who just have the workshops in the yard as their hang around places.
 Earlier, the yard was in despair, it was a place for drug dealing and gang activities.
 This has had an affect on the community.